Skip to main content

 N.C.
 Gen. Stat.
 20-135.2A

-NC's geography creates unique rollover risks:
+NC's geography creates unique rollover risk, and certain corridors generate disproportionate crash concentrations:

 Proving Fault in Rollover Cases

-Rollover cases often require extensive investigation:
+Rollover cases often require extensive investigation involving:

-• Accident reconstruction -- determining speed, direction, and event sequence
+• Accident reconstruction -- determining speed, direction, and event sequence from physical evidence

-• Vehicle inspection -- identifying mechanical failures or design defects
+• Vehicle inspection -- identifying mechanical failures or design defects before the vehicle is repaired

 When You Should Consider a Lawyer